- Departments & Offices A - H

 Building Permits & Inspections

-Permit applications may be dropped off and issued permits can be picked up at our front counter or in the lobby area between the hours of 8am - 12noon, Monday - Friday.
+- Permit applications may be dropped off and issued permits can be picked up at our front counter between the hours of 8:00am - 4:00pm, Monday - Friday or you can use our dropbox located left of the front doors.

-**Please do not leave cash or checks with permits in the drop-off tray without notifying our office first.**
+- **Please do not leave cash or checks with permits in the dropbox without notifying our office first.**

-Permit applications may be filled in and downloaded from our website.
-See the permit application forms tab.
+- Permit applications may be filled in and downloaded from our website.

 For general questions and information, please contact our office at 706-613-3520 or email us at firstname.lastname@example.org